 LIMITATION

 The limitations of this systematic review are the limited research on hospital pharmacists or clinical pharmacists regarding education on inhaler use and COPD management in outpatients and inpatients involving two research groups and pre-post intervention assessments.
-The advantage of this systematic review is that only RCT-based articles are included and provide homogeneous research results.
+The advantage of this systematic review is that only prospective RCT-based articles are included for analysis.

 CONCLUSION